 Types of Ecological Surveys

 The usual progress of ecological assessment in relation to planning is to carry out an initial survey to establish habitats that might be valuable and/or have potential to support protected species.
-From this preliminary assessment, more detailed surveys and/or recommendations for suitable habitat improvement can be offered.
+From this preliminary assessment, more detailed surveys and/or recommendations for suitable habitat creation and improvement can be offered.